Trump and Biden clash over U.S. wildfires as campaign turns to climate change | Science-Environment

 Trump, who has authorized federal disaster aid for both California and Oregon, questioned that science.
 “It’ll start getting cooler, you just watch,” he said.
 “I don’t think science knows.”

-A man was charged with arson on Friday in connection with a blaze set near Phoenix, Oregon, and another man was arrested in Portland on Monday on suspicion of starting six small fires that did not burn any structures, authorities reported.
-Police across Oregon have cautioned against fake social media accounts blaming wildfires on left-wing anti-fascists or right-wing Proud Boy activists.
+Two men were arrested in Oregon, one on Friday and another on Monday, on arson charges stemming from a handful of relatively small fires.
+But police have cautioned against fake social media reports blaming wildfires on left-wing anti-fascists or right-wing Proud Boy activists.